Track Button Clicks in GA4: The 14-Step Problem (And the 1-Line Fix)

 What GA4 actually tracks (and what it ignores)

-GA4's Enhanced Measurement fires automatically on every property.
-It tracks seven types of interactions without any code changes: page views, scrolls, outbound link clicks, site search, video engagement, file downloads, and form interactions.
-That list sounds comprehensive until you realize what is missing.
+Enhanced Measurement turns on by default on every GA4 property.
+It tracks seven types of interactions without a line of code: page views, scrolls, outbound link clicks, site search, video engagement, file downloads, and form interactions.
+That sounds like the whole job.
+Then you look at the list again.

-Enhanced Measurement tracks clicks on links leaving your domain.
-It does not track clicks on anything else.
-Your "Book a Demo" button, your Add to Cart, your "Get Started" CTA, your pricing page toggle, your navigation menu items: all invisible.
-GA4 has no idea they exist.
+It tracks clicks on links that leave your domain.
+Nothing else counts as a click.
+Your "Book a Demo" button, your Add to Cart, your "Get Started" CTA, your pricing page toggle, your navigation menu items: GA4 has no idea any of them exist.

-This catches most people off guard.
-You install GA4, enable Enhanced Measurement, and assume you are covered.
-Weeks later, you look for button click data and find nothing.
-Root and Branch Group puts it plainly: "There is no built-in solution for tracking any button clicks that go to another page on your domain or for button clicks that don't go to a link destination."
+This is where most people get caught out.
+You install GA4, flip on Enhanced Measurement, and assume the buttons are covered.
+Weeks later you go looking for button click data and there is nothing there.
+Root and Branch Group says it plainly: "There is no built-in solution for tracking any button clicks that go to another page on your domain or for button clicks that don't go to a link destination."
+That is the people who live in GA4 every day describing the gap.

 The full GTM setup: 14 steps to track one button

-Google's solution for button click tracking is Google Tag Manager.
-GTM is a separate product with its own account, container, and learning curve.
-Here is the full process, not the simplified "5 easy steps" version you see in most tutorials, but every screen and configuration field you actually need to touch.
+Google's answer to button click tracking is Google Tag Manager.
+GTM is a whole separate product, with its own account, its own container, and its own learning curve.
+What follows is the full process.
+Not the "5 easy steps" version the tutorials sell you, but every screen and every field you have to touch.

 Step 1: Enable built-in click variables.
 In GTM, go to Variables > Configure.
 Scroll to the Clicks section.
 Enable Click Element, Click Classes, Click ID, Click URL, and Click Text.
 That is five checkboxes across a scrollable list.